 These results call for further studies of the entanglement properties of long-range quantum systems.
-A particularly important question would be to understand the origin of the self-
+A particularly important question would be to understand the origin of the selfsimilar rescaling found here from a microscopic point of view

 Figure 9.
-Speed of sound u vs the rescaled anisotropy parameter $\tilde{\Delta}$ for various values of the long-range parameter α^{-1} .
+Speed of sound versus anisotropy parameter for various values of the long-range parameter α^{-1} .
 The data are found from calculations of the magnetic susceptibility and estimates of the Luttinger parameter K from fits to the Rényi entropy, see text.
 The solid red line indicates the short-range analytic result.
-Data for $\alpha^{-1} \leq 0.3$, color coded from dark blue to bright yellow while data for $\alpha^{-1} > 0.3$ is color coded from bright yellow to dark brown.
-The uncertainty on each data point is marked by vertical capped error bars.
+Data for $\alpha^{-1} \le 0.3$, color coded from dark blue to bright yellow while data for $\alpha^{-1} > 0.3$ is color coded from bright yellow to dark brown.